MansMeg/markmyassignment/README.md

 ```

 ## Information for students
 [Here](https://htmlpreview.github.io/?https://github.com/MansMeg/markmyassignment/blob/master/vignettes/markmyassignment.html) is a students tutorial on how to use ```markmyassignment```.

-## Comments, suggestions and ideas
+For more information see the student page at the package [Wiki](https://github.com/MansMeg/markmyassignment/wiki/markmyassignment-for-students).

+## Information for teachers
+See the teacher information [here](https://github.com/MansMeg/markmyassignment/wiki/markmyassignment-for-teachers).

+## Suggestions
-Please submit those to the package issue tracker [here](https://github.com/MansMeg/markmyassignment/issues).
+All suggestions, ideas and comments are welcome.
+Please submit those through the package issue tracker [here](https://github.com/MansMeg/markmyassignment/issues).